iamkaveer/iamkaveer/README.md

 </div>

 ## 🚀 About Me
-Hello and welcome to my GitHub profile!
+👨‍💻 Hello and welcome to my GitHub profile!
 Are you looking for a Java backend developer with a fresh perspective and a passion for coding?
 Well, you've come to the right place.
 As a fresher in the world of Java backend development, I bring a blend of enthusiasm, a strong foundation in Java programming, and a desire to contribute to innovative projects.

-In today's technology-driven world, where reliable and efficient server-side applications are in high demand, Java backend developers play a crucial role.
+💻  In today's technology-driven world, where reliable and efficient server-side applications are in high demand, Java backend developers play a crucial role.
 With my expertise in Java programming, data structures, and algorithms, I am well-equipped to tackle complex challenges and build robust solutions.

-👨‍💻
+##  🎓 Education

-⚙️
+- ICFAI University (2018 - 2022)

-💻
+  - Degree: BTech in Computer Science & Engineering

 ## ⚡️ Skills
 - **Programming Languages:**: Java , C/C++, Python